top of page

 Optional non-accredited enrichment only.
 NanoTRIZ does not provide AQF qualifications, CRICOS enrolment, visa outcomes, migration services, scholarship awards, employment, university admission, or guaranteed publication outcomes.
 Internal NanoTRIZ program titles are used for program structuring only and do not constitute university appointments or accredited academic awards.

-Meet Our Administration & Principal Investigators
+Meet Our Administration & Affiliate Principal Investigators

 Research Projects Available for Students

-Harvard Research Experience and Informal Scientific Advisory Support
+Harvard Research Experience & Informal Scientific Advisor

 NanoTRIZ is informed by Professor Alexander Solovev’s international research experience, including his time as a Visiting Scholar in the laboratory of Professor David Weitz at the Harvard John A. Paulson School of Engineering and Applied Sciences.
 Professor Weitz, a world-leading scientist in soft matter, microfluidics, and translational science, has also provided informal scientific advice to Professor Solovev in a personal academic capacity.
 This advisory relationship helps shape NanoTRIZ’s broader translational perspective: research should not stop at publications alone, but should be structured, communicated, validated, and, where appropriate, developed toward practical applications.
+NanoTRIZ applies this philosophy through responsible AI-assisted research workflows, SciViD-style scientific communication, innovation sprints, student research enrichment, and early-stage technology roadmapping.
+Professor Weitz’s informal advice is provided in a personal academic capacity.
+No institutional endorsement, partnership, sponsorship, or formal affiliation with Harvard University is implied.

 Global Seminars: Building a Competitive Edge